kozm9000/vscodium-with-extensions-nix-shell/README.md

 4. Check that extension is available by using [NixOS Search](https://search.nixos.org/packages)

-### 📦 Adding Non-Nixpkgs Extensions
+### 📦 Adding non-nixpkgs extensions

-For extensions not available in Nixpkgs:
+For extensions not available in nixpkgs:

 1. Visit [Visual Studio Marketplace](https://marketplace.visualstudio.com/)
 2. Search and select desired extension